 What is Payday Super?

-[Updated 20 May 2026]
+[Updated 22 June 2026]

 Note: The relevant legislation passed both houses of parliament on 4 November 2025.
 The ATO website will contain the most current information regarding Payday Superannuation and at their request we link to that information, rather than republish.

 Sybiz Visipay 26.10 (released 11 May 2026) is the minimum version required to support Payday Super reporting requirements.
 This version successfully completed ATO testing requirements on 16 March 2026 for the changes in STP reporting to support Payday Super.
+Sybiz Visipay 26.11 (released 15 June 2026) extended STP2 reporting to include contractors under Voluntary Agreements or Non-Employees.

 With a commencement date of 1 July 2026, Payday Superannuation is an initiative to reduce unpaid super and ensure employees' superannuation accounts receive contributions in a timely fashion.
 The legislation passed the Australian parliament on 4 November 2025.
-Payday Superannuation will require superannuation to be paid at the same time as regular salary or wages, instead of the current quarterly requirements.
+Payday Superannuation will require superannuation to be paid at the same time as regular salary or wages, instead of the previous quarterly requirements.
 Further, super contributions must hit member super funds within 7 business days of pay date, and super funds have 3 days to match the funds to members where auto matching fails.

 Unlike other recent initiatives, there is no scope for Payday Super deferrals.
 The ATO will work with employers on compliance issues before jumping straight to penalties, unless the breaches are deliberate.
 The ATO has published these guidelines regarding their compliance approach.